ReWrite-Media/makecode/blocks/hai2025/comfort2.md

 # Crafting Shears

 ## Step 1
-Train the agent on how to craft a bed
+Train the agent on how to craft a bed.
+Click the lightbulb for help, and press play when ready to continue.

 #### ~ tutorialhint
-Remember beds are made from wool and wood

 Bed Pattern
 ![Craft Bed](https://raw.githubusercontent.com/ReWrite-Media/makecode/master/blocks/hai2025/img/bed_crafting.png "Craft Bed")